-ACCESS TO EMERGENCY DRUGS/OXYGEN
+ACCESS TO EMERGENCY DRUGS/ OXYGEN

-Training in handling medical emergencies is an expected CPD requirement of all health care professionals.
+Training in handling medical emergencies is also a GDC core, mandatory CPD requirement.
 In any event, you will want to be in a position of being properly supported by any member of the practice team if a medical emergency occurs with one of your patients or anywhere else in the practice.
 An inability to demonstrate this would leave you vulnerable to a charge of negligence in the event of an adverse outcome of a medical emergency.

-- Is the emergency drugs kit, oxygen centrally accessible? - Is it in date, reviewed, regularly checked - Does the practice have a defibrillator?
-Have you been trained to use one? - How is the team trained?
+- Is the emergency drugs kit, oxygen centrally accessable? - Is it in date, reviewed, regularly checked - Does the practice have a defibrillator?
+Have you been trained to use one?. - How is the team trained?
 How often? - Has practice had real life emergency?
 How did it go?